 The traditional figure depicted on the two of pentacles (in the Rider-Waite Smith deck and various derivatives) is a dancing young man obviously happy with what he is doing.
 He is holding one pentacle in each hand as if they were juggler balls.

 Another crucial detail of this card from the suit of Pentacles is the deliberate shape drawn around these two pentacles and connecting them together, like a large number eight.
 In the actual scene itself, it might represent a thread or rope, used for some trick or another since the character is obviously making a spectacle of himself.
 In context, it might also be a more arcane symbol on the card meant to echo the usual symbol used for infinity, something boundless and endless.

-The main character on the two of swords minor arcana card is obviously juggling with his two pentacles but manages to do it without dropping either of them.
+The main character on the two of pentacles minor arcana card is obviously juggling with his two pentacles but manages to do it without dropping either of them.
 As such, the main meaning of the two of pentacles in a reading is usually one of balance and equilibrium.

 This minor arcana card encourages finding the sweet spot where two concepts or priorities that have vastly different requirements reach some kind of balance regarding time management and commitment.

 Finally, the two of pentacles lets the Querent keep a smile on their face and keep their cool when such a situation arises, ensuring that the decision they make and how they balance it will be done fairly, taking every requirement into account.

 The balance and harmony usually channeled by the two of pentacles are completely broken when the card appears reversed in a tarot reading or spread.
 In that situation, it is a sign of disorganization and poor time management skills, wasting a lot of time in the process.
 This usually represents someone moving from one project to the next, in a kind of scheduled Ponzi scheme that will eventually catch up with them.